ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-apps-part1-overview.md

 o	[Page builder custom field (SitecoreAI/XMC)](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html#page-builder-custom-field): The app is triggered by a custom field in Page Builder, popping up in a modal to provide specialized data or controls. o	[Dashboard widget](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html#dashboard-widget): The app can be added to an SitecoreAI / XM Cloud dashboard to display metrics or insights across the site.
 **Custom Implementation:** You can add any backend or frontend logic as per your needs—whether it’s calling external APIs, running workflows, or adding AI features.
 **Sitecore Marketplace SDK support:** Sitecore is officially offering SDK to build custom sitecore marketplace apps.
-You can refer the official documentation \[Sitecore Marketplace SDK for JavaScript | Sitecore Documentation], this provides an overview of the SDK, its modules, and how developers can start using it.
-The SDK’s repository link is here for the reference \[marketplace-sdk/docs/README.md at main · Sitecore/marketplace-sdk · GitHub].
+You can refer the [official documentation](https://doc.sitecore.com/mp/en/developers/sdk/latest/sitecore-marketplace-sdk/sitecore-marketplace-sdk-for-javascript.html#development-tasks-with-the-marketplace-sdk), this provides an overview of the SDK, its modules, and how developers can start using it.
+Here is the [repository link](https://github.com/Sitecore/marketplace-sdk/blob/main/docs/README.md) for the reference.

-A quick overview of the key modules in the Sitecore Marketplace SDK — what they are and how they work. o	@sitecore-marketplace-sdk/core: Provides the foundational APIs and utilities for building Marketplace apps, including core logic and data models. marketplace-sdk/docs/core-sdk/README.md at main · Sitecore/marketplace-sdk · GitHub o	@sitecore-marketplace-sdk/client: Enables client-side integration with Marketplace services, handling authentication and communication from the browser or frontend. marketplace-sdk/docs/client/README.md at main · Sitecore/marketplace-sdk · GitHub o	@sitecore-marketplace-sdk/xmc: Offers tools to integrate with Sitecore XM Cloud, including APIs for sites, pages, and content management.marketplace-sdk/docs/modules/xmc/README.md at main · Sitecore/marketplace-sdk · GitHub o	experimental_XMC - Server-to-Server API Access: Provides server-to-server access to XM Cloud APIs using @sitecore-marketplace-sdk/xmc without iframe or client SDK, ideal for backend integrations. marketplace-sdk/docs/experimental-xmc.md at main · Sitecore/marketplace-sdk · GitHub
+A quick overview of the key modules in the Sitecore Marketplace SDK — what they are and how they work.

+* [@sitecore-marketplace-sdk/core](https://github.com/Sitecore/marketplace-sdk/blob/main/docs/core-sdk/README.md): Provides the foundational APIs and utilities for building Marketplace apps, including core logic and data models.
+* [@sitecore-marketplace-sdk/client](https://github.com/Sitecore/marketplace-sdk/blob/main/docs/client/README.md): Enables client-side integration with Marketplace services, handling authentication and communication from the browser or frontend.
+* [@sitecore-marketplace-sdk/xmc](https://github.com/Sitecore/marketplace-sdk/blob/main/docs/modules/xmc/README.md): Offers tools to integrate with Sitecore XM Cloud, including APIs for sites, pages, and content management
+* [experimental_XMC - Server-to-Server API Access](https://github.com/Sitecore/marketplace-sdk/blob/main/docs/experimental-xmc.md): Provides server-to-server access to XM Cloud APIs using @sitecore-marketplace-sdk/xmc without iframe or client SDK, ideal for backend integrations

 This architecture gives you full flexibility:

-•	Build lightweight client-side apps for quick UI enhancements.
+* Build lightweight client-side apps for quick UI enhancements.
-•	Or create full-stack apps with backend integrations for complex workflows.
+* Or create full-stack apps with backend integrations for complex workflows.